avivelka/Bilateral-Filter/README.md

 ## How To Use

 1. Clone the project to your local computer
-2. Add the images you want to be filtered to src
+2. Add the images you want to be filtered to src folder
 3. Change in colored_vectorized_bf.py the names of the images you just added. (line 29)
 4. Run `python3 colored_vectorized_bf.py`